Restaurants

 Audio By Carbonatix

-If it feels like everyone in Miami is currently on the hunt for the perfect Easter brunch, it’s because they are.
-With Easter Sunday landing on April 5 this year, group chats are buzzing, reservations are disappearing, and the annual question is back in full force: where are we celebrating the religious holiday?
+With Easter Sunday being tomorrow, April 5, family group chats are buzzing, reservations are disappearing, and the annual question is back in full force: where are we celebrating the religious holiday?

 That’s where this list comes in.
-These 10 best Easter brunches in Miami offer everything from laid-back, sun-soaked meals to over-the-top brunch experiences worth dressing up for.
+These 16 best Easter brunches in Miami offer everything from laid-back, sun-soaked breakfasts to over-the-top brunch experiences worth dressing up for.
 Whether you’re craving something classic, a little luxe, or just a place where the mimosas keep flowing, these are the places to book now for a memorable Easter Sunday with loved ones in Miami.

 The brunch spread at Ava MediterrAegean in Coconut Grove